-LACK OF INFORMATION IN ACCESSIBLE FORMAT ABOUT INTRODUCED MEASURES RELATED TO COVID-19 AND EXISTING SERVICES (eg. movement permits, use of services
+Insufficient capacity of the entire state system and failure to prepare for crisis response Not taking into account particular circumstances some of the groups with disabilities had to face in terms of obtaining information and communication Lack of participation of persons with disabilities Insufficient competencies of people working in the media LACK OF INFORMATION IN ACCESSIBLE FORMAT ABOUT INTRODUCED MEASURES RELATED TO COVID-19 AND EXISTING SERVICES (eg. movement permits, use of services)

-LIMITING ACCESS TO INFORMATION IN ADAPTED FORMATS ONLY TO CERTAIN TV CHANNELS AND INFORMATION FROM THE INTERNET Negative outcomes Insufficient capacity of the entire state system and failure to prepare for crisis response Not taking into account particular circumstances some of the groups with disabilities had to face in terms of obtaining information and communication Lack of participation of persons with disabilities Insufficient competencies of people working in the media Insufficient capacity of the entire state system and failure to prepare for crisis response Not considering particular circumstances some of the groups with disabilities had to face in terms of obtaining information and communication Lack of participation of persons with disabilities mmediate causes Root causes Insufficient competencies of people working in the media Insufficient capacity of the entire state system and failure to prepare for crisis response Lack of participation of persons with disabilities Insufficient competencies of people working in the media mmediate causes Root causes Inadequate interdepartmental and intrasectoral cooperation at all levels Unpreparedness of the system to respond to the needs of persons with disabilities and complete invisibility of specific groups of persons with disabilities.
+Insufficient capacity of the entire state system and failure to prepare for crisis response Not considering particular circumstances some of the groups with disabilities had to face in terms of obtaining information and communication Lack of participation of persons with disabilities Insufficient competencies of people working in the media LIMITING ACCESS TO INFORMATION IN Adapted formats only to certain TV channels and information From the internet

+Insufficient capacity of the entire state system and failure to prepare for crisis response Lack of participation of persons with disabilities Insufficient competencies of people working in the media mmediate causes Root causes Inadequate interdepartmental and intrasectoral cooperation at all levels Unpreparedness of the system to respond to the needs of persons with disabilities and complete invisibility of specific groups of persons with disabilities.
 Inadequate accessibility and availability of information and communication services.
-Inadequate interdepartmental and intersectoral cooperation at all levels Unpreparedness of the system to respond to the needs of persons with disabilities and complete invisibility of certain groups of persons with disabilities Inadequate access and availability of information and communication services Lack of disability perspective in public policies and in creating measures Lack of interdepartmental and intersectoral cooperation at all levels Unpreparedness of the system to respond to the needs of persons with disabilities Inadequate access and availability of information and communication services Lack of perspective for persons with disabilities in public policies and in creating measures Negative perception and prejudice towards persons with disabilities Decades of structural discrimination and segregation of persons with disabilities Humanitarian and medical model towards persons with disabilities as opposed to social model and access based on human rights.
-Insufficient budget allocations for information sharing and communication in suitable formats Root causes DELAY IN PAYMENTS OF SOCIAL BENEFITS INCREASED COSTS (inaccessible services, prohibition of movement, inaccessible transportation, difficult access to health and social services)
+Inadequate interdepartmental and intersectoral cooperation at all levels Unpreparedness of the system to respond to the needs of persons with disabilities and complete invisibility of certain groups of persons with disabilities invisi perso Inade mmediate causes Inadequate access and availability of information and communication services Lack of disability perspective in public policies and in creating measures Lack of interdepartmental and intersectoral cooperation at all levels Unpreparedness of the system to respond to the needs of persons with disabilities Inadequate access and availability of information and communication services Lack of perspective for persons with disabilities in public policies and in creating measures Negative perception and prejudice towards persons with disabilities Decades of structural discrimination and segregation of persons with disabilities Humanitarian and medical model towards persons with disabilities as opposed to social model and access based on human rights.
+Insufficient budget allocations for information sharing and communication in suitable formats Root causes RISK OF POVERTY PERSONS WITH DISABILITIES DELAY IN PAYMENTS OF SOCIAL BENEFITS crisis response ties had to face with with disabilities Delay in response to the epidemic stances that persons with disabiliin the context of specific circum- Lack of participation of persons INCREASED COSTS (inaccessible services, prohibition of movement, inaccessible transportation, difficult access to health and social services)